DiamondLightSource/fa-archiver-py3/docs/fa_sniffer.rst

 buffer overflows, or if there is an interrupt in the communication network and the FA sniffer card times out.
 In either case reading will return 0 bytes, indicating end of file.
-In this case the stream can be restarted with the RESTART ioctl, or by closing and reopening the device, and the reason for interrupt can be read using the GET_STATUS ioctl.
+In this case the stream can be restarted with the `RESTART` ioctl, or by closing and reopening the device, and the reason for interrupt can be read using the `GET_STATUS` ioctl.

-The data stream is delivered as a sequence of 2048 byte frames, one frame for each communication controller update, at an update rate of 10072 Hz at Diamond.
+The data stream is delivered as a sequence of fixed size frames, one frame for each communication controller update, at an update rate of 10072 Hz at Diamond.
-Each frame consists of a sequence of X,Y pairs for FA ids in the range 0 to 255, except that id 0 is used by the sniffer to write the communication controller timestamp.
+Each frame consists of a sequence of X,Y pairs for FA ids in the range 0 to N-1, where N is the configured transfer size, except that id 0 is used by the sniffer to write the communication controller timestamp.

 Only one file handle to the sniffer device can be open at any time.